acearchive/acearchive.lgbt/content/en/docs/contributing/artifact-files.md

 "docs/contributing/uploading-files.md" >}}).

 `files.name`
 : The name of the file.
-This will appear in the list of files on the website, and doesn't need to be a valid Windows/macOS/Linux file name and only needs to be unique for a given artifact.
-If the artifact consists of multiple works, this should generally be the title of the work.
-If the artifact consists of a single work, it can just be "Book", "Paper", etc. You should also generally provide some information about the format of the work, like specifying whether the file is a PDF or a plain text transcription.
+This will appear in the list of files on the website; it doesn't need to be a valid Windows/macOS/Linux file name and it doesn't need to be unique.
+If the artifact consists of multiple works, this should generally be the title of the work so people can disambiguate them.
+If the artifact consists of a single work, it can just be something short like "Book", "Paper", etc. You should also generally provide some information about the format of the work, like specifying whether the file is a PDF or a plain text transcription.

 `files.mediaType`
 : This is an optional IANA media type (also called a MIME type) for the file.
-If the file is a format that doesn't have a well-known media type, you can leave this blank.
+If the file is a format that doesn't have a well-known media type, you can omit this.
 If you need help figuring out the media type of a file, you can use a tool like [mimetype.io](https://mimetype.io/) to look it up.

 `files.filename`
 : This is a file name for the file to be used when downloading it, meaning it